-In the same way the antenna will not efficiently pass spectral components which fall below its bandwidth.
-For the 3301B, the low frequency roll off which is selected will determine how wideband the response is.
+In the same way, the antenna will not efficiently pass spectral components that fall below its bandwidth.
+For the Model 3301B, the selected low frequency roll off will determine how wideband the response is.
 The very low frequency components basically describe the flat top and bottom of the time domain pulse.
 So, when the waveform is band limited by the antenna, the resulting waveform will have a decay constant returning the output to ground rather than maintaining a flat topped pulse.

-A third phenomenon which occurs when measuring impulse type waveforms is that saturation of the amplifier is harder to detect.
+A third phenomenon that occurs when measuring impulse type waveforms is that saturation of the amplifier is harder to detect.
 By definition, impulsive type signals spread their energy over many spectral components.
-So, when viewed in the frequency domain, the energy demanded of the antenna amplifier may appear much lower than it in fact is.
+So, when viewed in the frequency domain, the energy demanded of the antenna amplifier may appear much lower than it actually is.
 The energy demanded of the antenna amplifier to properly pass a pulse is not just the peak pulse in the frequency domain waveform, but rather the sum of the energy contained in all the spectral lines.
 By looking in the time domain, it is easy to see that the amplifier must provide the energy to go from ground to the pulse peak almost instantaneously.
 The impulse delivers all its frequency domain spectral components in phase.
 So the antenna must provide the vector sum of all the frequency domain spectral lines.
-Thus extra care must be taken to protect the amplifier from saturation when making impulse measurements in the frequency domain.
-The internal attenuators in the 3301B allow it to overcome many of the barriers which earlier units presented to such measurements.
+Therefore, extra care must be taken to protect the antenna amplifier from saturation when making impulse measurements in the frequency domain.
+The internal attenuators in the Model 3301B allow it to overcome many of the barriers which earlier units presented to such measurements.
 These attenuators allow the user to safely keep the amplifier in its linear region.

-The saturation indicator in the 3301B will provide an accurate warning of impending saturation, provided two (2) conditions are met.
+The saturation indicator in the Model 3301B will provide an accurate warning of impending saturation, provided two conditions are met.
 First, the product of the pulse width to pulse repetition rate must be greater than 0.003.
-Second, the pulse repetition rate must be less than the value listed for the applicable duty cycle given in the following chart:
+Second, the pulse repetition rate must be less than the value listed in Table of Acceptable Pulse Repetition Rates on page 16.